Ashley Ingram

 Ashley Ingram (born March 31, 1973) is an American college football coach.
-He is the head football coach for Carson–Newman University, a position he has held since 2024.
+He is the head football coach for the Virginia Military Institute, a position he has held since 2026.
+He was the head football coach for Carson–Newman University from 2024 to 2025.
 He also coached for North Alabama, Temple, North Cobb High School, West Alabama, Rhode Island, Bucknell, and Navy.
 He played college football as an offensive lineman for North Alabama.